Frequently Asked Questions

 What if the Consumer Proposal is not completed?

 If the payments under an accepted consumer proposal become 3 months in arrears, the consumer proposal will be automatically annulled and creditors are able to resume collection action for the amount due to them.
-A second consumer proposal may not be filed with respect to the same debts if the first consumer proposal is annulled.
+A second consumer proposal may not be filed with respect to the same debts if the first consumer proposal is annulled, so understanding the full consumer proposal steps beforehand is crucial to ensure successful completion.

 What effect will making a Consumer Proposal have on credit rating?